 Helpful information for Oklahomans from wheat fields to city streets.

 As summer winds down, it will soon be time for kids to head back to school.
-Whether your children walk, ride bicycles, ride the bus or drive to school, it’s important that they get to and from there safely.
+Whether your children walk, ride bicycles, ride the bus or drive to school, it’s important that they get to and from school safely.
 To help them do just that, we’re sharing some top safety tips to practice and keep in mind!

 If your child is walking to school, make sure they know to always stay on the sidewalk and look both ways before crossing the road.
 If no sidewalk exists, they should stay near the edge of the road and walk facing oncoming traffic.
 A good way to help your child learn these rules is to practice walking with your child to school, so they can be aware of what safety measures to practice.